theShirNick/WCS/README.md

 If it doesn't run in a venv, try on the non-virtual Python

-Linux may need `sudo install libopengl0 -y`
+Linux may need `sudo apt update sudo apt install libopengl0`